DarioBalinzo/kafka-connect-elasticsearch-source/README.md

   * Importance: low

 ``index.prefix``
-  List of indices to include in copying.
+  Indices prefix to include in copying.

-  * Type: list
+  * Type: string
   * Default: ""
   * Importance: medium

-## Connector Configuration
+### Connector Configuration

 ``poll.interval.ms``
   Frequency in ms to poll for new data in each index.